raiarun/CoolProject/README.md

 Contributors: rarun7, ranour93
 url:https://github.com/raiarun

-Purpose : This project is about developing a well organized database system in order to store information of employees in a company by utilizing shell script.
+Purpose : This project is about developing a well organized database system in order to store information of employees in a company by utilizing shell script in Unix environement.

 Specification : A user will be able to input information from the command line  about each employee such as names, types of employment and salary.